This post may include Amazon affiliate links for your convenience, but at no additional cost to you.

 Pour the filling directly into the tartlet shells and place in the fridge until just before serving.

 When ready to serve, make the meringue topping.
 Whisk the egg whites at medium-high speed in a stand mixer and gradually add the sugar when the whites begin to froth.
 Increase the speed to high, and continue adding the sugar until the meringue forms strong, glossy peaks.

 When all the tarts are all topped, bake in very hot oven, 400°F (200°C) for about 5 minutes.
-(Alternatively, brown with a blowtorch, which is what I did.)
+(Alternatively, brown with a kitchen torch, which is what I did.)
 Remove from oven and chill until ready to serve.

 You’ll find Jill’s social media pages at the bottom of her site, Mad About Macarons; go follow her!
 And if you decide to visit Paris, make sure to check into the chocolate and pastry walking tours (info also on her site).

 Don’t miss another post!
 Sign up for my free subscription HERE, but make sure to look for the